Welcome to the Corrections Center of Northwest Ohio

-ABLE is an individualized program that is geared to your needs.
+ABLE is an individualized program that is geared to their needs.

-Each student is assessed in reading, mathematics and language, and a student file is created based upon the results of this assessment.
+Each student is assessed in reading, mathematics, social studies and language, and a student file is created based upon the results of this assessment.

 After assessment, each student is given daily assignments based upon their scores on the "daily log".

 Class instruction consists of individualized learning, one-on-one, small group and large group instruction.
 Class time may consist of one or more of these styles of learning.